Friday, June 5, 2015

 We saw H. P. Lovecraft's Memorial, Van Wickles Gates, and Brown University.

-We saw the List Art Building, Lovecraft’s final home was moved from this location.
+We saw that the List Art Building, which was Lovecraft's final home, had been moved from this location.

 We saw Stephen Hopkins House on Hopkins Street, John Brown House, Market House, First Baptist Meeting House, and Cathedral of St. John, Episcopal, on Main Street.